 The Institution does not have dormitory facilities.
 Although it is the student's responsibility to find living accommodations, the Institution will help locate lodging for any student needing assistance.
 Available lodging may include rooms in private homes, apartments, and rental houses.

-The College maintains a notebook of available housing located reasonably near the campus in the Learning Resource Center, and estimates that this housing will cost approximately \$600 - \$800 per month.
+The College maintains community housing information books containing available housing located reasonably near the campus in its learning resource center, and estimates that this housing will cost approximately \$950 and up.

 Tutoring